Teaching Artists

 Nicole Marie Green is a Pacific Northwest-based actor, director, and theatre educator.
 She grew up in Nyack, New York where she began studying theatre at a young age within the Rockland County community.
 She earned her undergraduate degree in Theatre Arts and Public Relations from Flagler College in Saint Augustine, Florida.
 After a few years living and working in NYC, she decided to head midwest to pursue an MFA in Acting and Directing at UMKC.
 Nicole has been a working multi-hyphanate artist for over a decade with a focus on physical and ensemble based theatre.
 Currently she resides in Portland, OR where she loves to teach yoga, cook, walk her dog, and find the funkiest veggies at the farmer's market.
 Nicole is a proud member of Actor's Equity.

-A proud local Portlander, Tyler was last seen at Portland Center Stage earlier this season as Michael in tick, tick ...
-BOOM! and understudying both Hedwig and Yitzhak in Hedwig & the Angry Inch.
-He has also had the opportunity to work on stage at Artists Repertory Theatre, Portland Playhouse, and in New York City at Feinstein's/54 Below, The Cell Theater, New World Stages, and many more.
-Next up, Tyler will be starring as Helena and Peter Quince in PCS's season closer A Midsummer's Night Dream, reuniting him with his tick, tick director, Marissa Wolf.
-Off stage, Tyler is also a director and teaching artist, presenting workshops and residencies for PCS in schools, various classes at Northwest Children's Theater & School, and as a freelance monologue/audition prep coach.
-Additionally, as a playwright, some of his most notable works include The Marks You Leave which, produced in part with Ronnie Lacroute, premiered at the 20th Annual International New York Fringe Festival, and Even Faster Than a Blink, which receive its first public reading at PCS's JAW New Play Festival.
+Tyler is a multidisciplinary theatre artist, writer, and teacher.
+As a performer, Tyler’s PCS credits include A Midsummer Night’s Dream, tick, tick…BOOM!, HAIR, and Hedwig & the Angry Inch.
+He has also had the opportunity to work on stage at Artists Repertory Theatre, Portland Playhouse, and in New York City at Feinstein’s/54 Below, The Cell Theater, New World Stages, and many more.
+Off stage, Tyler is also a director and teaching artist, presenting workshops and residencies for PCS in schools, various classes at Northwest Children’s Theater & School, and as a freelance monologue/audition prep coach.
+Additionally, as a playwright, some of his most notable works include The Marks You Leave; which, produced in part with Ronnie Lacroute, premiered at the 20th Annual International New York Fringe Festival, and Even Faster Than a Blink, which receive its first public reading at PCS’s 2022 JAW New Play Festival.
 Tyler attended Marymount Manhattan College and Third Rail Repertory Theatre’s Mentorship Program.
 He is a proud member of AEA and The Dramatist Guild of America. @t.andrew.jones

 Andy is an actor, improviser, and teaching artist from Kansas City, MO.
 He earned his BFA from Avila University and his MFA from Purdue University.
 Since then he has performed at the Kansas City Repertory Theatre, the Coterie Theatre, the Heart of America Shakespeare Festival, the Kansas City Black Rep, and Spinning Tree Theatre.
 As an improviser he has traveled to perform in Chicago, Detroit, San Diego, Indianapolis, Houston, and Baltimore with his comedy duo Snooze Button.
 While teaching, Andy focuses on creating a safe environment where students are able to push themselves creatively and discover their own unique voice.